Homomesy in products of three chains and multidimensional recombination: Beyond the product of chains

 The idea is the same as before; we take certain layers from an orbit of promotion to create a new order ideal.
-Because we are working with layers, the recombination of $I$ will be defined as a subset of $\pi(P)$.
 We can now state the analogue of Theorem \ref{thm:ndcommute}, our result regarding toggling commutation, whose proof is similar to the proof of Theorem \ref{thm:ndcommute}.